JunfengGaolab/PlantsGPT/README.md

 ## 💻 ChatGPT-4 + Metadata Structuring

-We provide a sample [AirSim](https://github.com/microsoft/AirSim) environment for users to test their ChatGPT prompts.
-The environment is a binary containing a sample inspection environment with assets such as wind turbines, electric towers, solar panels etc. The environment comes with a drone and interfaces with ChatGPT such that users can easily send commands in natural language. [[Simulator Link]](chatgpt_airsim/README.md)
+We provide a sample [MeSt](https://github.com/link) environment for users to test their ChatGPT prompts.

 We welcome contributions to this repository to add more examples.
 Please submit a pull request with your examples.